-Once your data reaches the petabyte scale, every aspect of your data operations and architecture becomes substantially more challenging to manage, calling for specialized architectures, processes, tooling, and expertise.
+Once your data reaches petabyte scale, every aspect of your data operations and architecture becomes substantially more challenging to manage, calling for specialized architectures, processes, tooling, and expertise.
 Data platforms of this scale require a complex web of components to handle ingestion, storage, and processing.
-It's also important to understand that while these systems require a modern approach, traditional data management practices are still required to maintain appropriate performance, security, and compliance.
+And through it all, modern systems still require sound, traditional data management practices to maintain appropriate performance, security, and compliance.

 That's when they called Axis Group.

-With a cloud-first architecture and updated data models, Axis democratized the development of complex data products.
+With a cloud-first architecture and a curated reference data management model, Axis helped 605 democratize the development of their complex data products.

-The heart of Axis's approach was to develop a universal, foundational, cloud-based data ecosystem, supported by standards, practices, and frameworks that every team could readily adopt to get the data they needed.
+605 and Axis agreed that we needed to enhance their cloud-based data ecosystem, and further support it by creating standards, practices, and frameworks that every team could readily utilize to get the data they needed.

-We started from the ground up by developing a custom framework to help the team better standardize, modularize, and extend their code.
-This laid a solid foundation to build upon, and let the company focus more on business logic and less on plumbing.
-We then developed and facilitated a plan to migrate their core ETL code in-framework.
-Along the way, we enabled the company with a modern testing methodology to accelerate development and improve quality.
+Axis started from the ground up by developing a custom framework to help the team better standardize, modularize, and extend their code.
+This laid a solid foundation to build upon, letting the company develop business logic while Axis focused on the plumbing.
+We then developed and facilitated a plan to migrate their core ETL code in-framework and created a modern testing methodology designed to accelerate development and improve quality.

-With so many disparate approaches to orchestration and data quality in place across the organization, the next step was to rationalize and consolidate them for unified management; we opted for AWS-managed service offerings to automate away much of the overhead normally associated with those systems and processes.
-On the road to production, Axis also incorporated coding best practices and standards including developer workflows, sharable libraries, modern CI/CD practices, and Infrastructure-as-Code for infrastructure standardization.
+The next step was to rationalize and consolidate the framework so it could be managed centrally.
+Here, the teams opted for AWS-managed service offerings, since it automates away much of the overhead normally associated with such systems.
+On the road to production, Axis also worked alongside 605’s agile development team to develop coding best practices and standards, including developer workflows, sharable libraries, modern CI/CD practices, and Infrastructure-as-Code methods.

-One area of great interest to our client was how to manage its reference data—dimensional information used to enrich their facts.
+One other area of great interest to 605 was how to manage its reference data—dimensional information needed to enrich their facts.
 While reference data management (RDM) is often treated as an afterthought, at petabyte scale it becomes its own unique engineering challenge beyond the capabilities of traditional RDM tools: how to maintain accuracy and consistency while still processing timely changes across billions of records.

-To meet the company's requirements, the Axis team developed a custom RDM solution using Python, Airflow, and MariaDB that lets even low-level analysts update reference data and examine its impact at scale, all using everyday tools like MS Excel.
+RDM needs are magnified in the media viewership space, where a change to a single attribute for a TV station can cascade down to modifications of millions of viewership records.
+605 needed a robust system to track slowly-changing dimensions and the post-commit lineage of any modifications made to their reference data.
+To meet these requirements, Axis developed a custom RDM solution, using Python, Airflow, and MariaDB, that lets even low-level analysts update reference data and examine its impact at scale, all using everyday tools like MS Excel.

-Together, the changes to architecture, data models and tooling—along with Axis's mentorship and enablement—democratized access to the development of data products and created an entirely new way to do business.
-The data teams are now unified under one set of data and code standards—"one true framework to rule them all"—and Axis was able to help the company prioritize and unstick the development backlog with a workable roadmap for the future.
+Together, the changes to architecture, data models and tooling—along with Axis's mentorship and enablement—helped democratize 605’s development of data products and created an entirely new way to do business.
+605’s data teams are now unified under one set of data and a single set of standards—"one true framework to rule them all"—helping the company accelerate its roadmap for the future.